mathworks/matlab-gitlab-ci-template/README.md

 # Use MATLAB with GitLab CI/CD
-You can use [GitLab&trade; CI/CD](https://docs.gitlab.com/ee/ci/index.html) to run MATLAB&reg; scripts, functions, and statements as part of your pipeline.
-You also can run your MATLAB and Simulink&reg; tests and generate artifacts such as JUnit test results and Cobertura code coverage reports.
+You can use [GitLab&trade; CI/CD](https://docs.gitlab.com/ee/ci/index.html) to build and test your MATLAB&reg; project as part of your pipeline.
+For example, you can identify code issues in your project, run your tests and generate test and coverage artifacts, and package your files into a toolbox.

-The `MATLAB.gitlab-ci.yml` [template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/MATLAB.gitlab-ci.yml) provides you with jobs that show how to run MATLAB scripts, functions, statements, and tests.
-To run MATLAB code and Simulink models based on this template, you must use the Docker executor to run MATLAB within a container.
+The `MATLAB.gitlab-ci.yml` [template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/MATLAB.gitlab-ci.yml) provides you with jobs that show how to run MATLAB statements, tests, and builds.
+To run MATLAB code and Simulink&reg; models based on this template, you must use the Docker executor to run MATLAB within a container.
 The [MATLAB Container on Docker Hub](https://www.mathworks.com/help/cloudcenter/ug/matlab-container-on-docker-hub.html) lets you run your build using MATLAB R2020b or a later release.
 If your build requires additional toolboxes, use a custom MATLAB container instead.
 For more information on how to create and use a custom MATLAB container, see [Create a Custom MATLAB Container](https://www.mathworks.com/help/cloudcenter/ug/create-a-custom-matlab-container.html).

 >**Note:** In addition to the Docker executor, GitLab Runner implements other types of executors that can be used to run your builds.
 See [Executors](https://docs.gitlab.com/runner/executors/) for more information.